svanirudh1809/TicTacToe/README.md

 ## Features

 - Play against a friend: Enjoy a friendly match of Tic Tac Toe with another player.
-- Play against the computer: Test your skills against the computer (Testing).
+- Play against the computer: Test your skills against the computer (Beta).

 ## How to Play